sdfb/sdfb_network/code/hpc/README.md

 6. Extract the resulting network from the results. (network_estimation/network_graph.R)
 4. Export network to additional formats such as .gefx. (network_estimation/export_graph.R)

+Generally, each R script loads a file as input and saves a file as output, which controlls which datasets are processed.
+Most can be run simply with $ Rscript file.R

 # Additional Details

 Details for each file can be found in the sub-foldersing 'text_processing' and 'network_estimation'.